scie-nz/aorist/README.md

 Here's what we do here:
   - we define an asset called `wine_table`.
-This is also going to be the name of any Hive table that will be created to back this asset (or file, or directory, etc., depending on the dataset storage.
+This is also going to be the name of any Hive table that will be created to back this asset (or file, or directory, etc., depending on the dataset storage).
   - we also define a schema.
 A schema tells us *exactly* how we can turn a row into a template.
 For instance, we need the exact order of columns in a row to know unambiguously how to convert it into a struct.